 Under the no-action alternative, no restoration efforts would occur and the marsh would continue to erode.
 Current management of the marsh would continue, which includes providing basic maintenance related to Haul Road, control of nonnative invasive plant species, ongoing interpretive and environmental education activities, scientific research projects, boundary marking, and enforcement of existing regulations.
 No manipulation of the marsh would occur other than emergency, safety-related, or limited improvements or maintenance actions.
 The destabilized marsh would continue to erode at an accelerated rate (Litwin et al. 2011).
-It is likely that adverse impacts on park management and operations would be noticeable in the long term under this alternative as park activities such as research and educational activities would be impacted as the marsh erodes.
-Furthermore, it is anticipated that maintenance activities to Haul Road or the Mount Vernon Trail under this alternative would continue to increase in the long term in order to prevent or reduce the amount of erosion anticipated for these facilities.
+It is likely that adverse impacts on park management and operations would be noticeable in the long term under this alternative as park activities such as research and educational activities to Haul Road or the Mount Vernon Trail under this alternative would continue to increase in the long term in order to prevent or reduce the amount of erosion anticipated for these facilities.